,

 Lacy PhaceliaFragrant, drought-tolerant plant with purple flowersFull sun, low wateringLacy Phacelia is a drought tolerant California native plant that is not toxic to cats or dogsYesYes

-Mallow[2]Fragrant, tree mallow is the most drought-tolerant plant with purple flowers.Full sun, low wateringtree mallow, a pet safe, drought tolerant, california native plant that grows well in containersYesYes
+MallowTree mallow is drought-tolerant plant with magenta flowers.Full sun, low wateringtree mallow, a pet safe, drought tolerant, california native plant that grows well in containersYesYes

 OrchidExotic, long-lasting flowers with a wide variety of colors and shapesBright indirect light, moderate wateringorchids pet safe flowerYesNo